 We're here to change the stats.
-Our mission: Zero Deaths from breast cancer.
+Our vision: Zero Deaths from breast cancer.

 You have returned to the top of the page.

-Breast cancer is the second most commonly diagnosed cancer in Australia.
+Breast cancer is the most commonly diagnosed cancer amongst women in Australia.

 The disease develops when cells within the breast grow abnormally and multiply to form a tumour.
 Thanks to medical research, breast cancer that is contained within the breast is now largely treatable.
 Since the National Breast Cancer Foundation (NBCF) started funding research in 1994, the death rates from breast cancer in Australia have reduced by 43% thanks in large part to research in prevention, early detection and new and improved breast cancer treatments.

 It’s progress to be proud of.
 But the job’s not done.
 9 Australians still lose their life to the disease every single day.

 Targeted, world-class research is the only way to stop women and men dying from breast cancer.
 By gaining a better understanding of how breast cancer tumours originate, grow and spread, we can save more lives.

-NBCF is committed to funding research to reach one determined goal: Zero Deaths from breast cancer.
+NBCF is committed to funding research to reach one determined vision: Zero Deaths from breast cancer.

 There are a range of factors that contribute to your chance of developing breast cancer.
 Some risks can be reduced, while others you might have no control over.